Document updated on Nov 2, 2021

 , make sure your KrakenD instances have a proper CPU setting.
 Additionally, enable cache

-to avoid hammering your identity servers and save internal network traffic.KrakenD does the following validation to let users hit protected endpoints:
+KrakenD does the following validation to let users hit protected endpoints:

 jwk_url

-in the header is listed in the jwk_url
+in the header is listed in thejwk_url

-) is base64 urlencodedalg
+) is base64 urlencoded - The algorithm

-matches (if present in the configuration)audience
+matches (if present in the configuration) - The given

-matches (if present in the configuration)roles
+(if present in the configuration))

-(if present in the configuration))The configuration allows you to define the set of required roles.
+The configuration allows you to define the set of required roles.
 For example, a user who passes a token with roles A

 and B